 How are we doing?

-Progress against the environmental objectives of the Environmental Policy are reported in the annual Environmental Performance Statement.
+Progress against the environmental objectives of the Environmental Policy are reported in the annual Environmental Performance Statement which includes a detailed Greenhouse Gas Report.
 We’ve also produced this infographic to illustrate how we’re doing.